hyperledger-archives/sawtooth-core/docs/source/app_developers_guide.rst

 Application Developer's Guide
 *****************************

-This guide covers development of applications which run on top of the Hyperledger Sawtooth :term:`core platform<Sawtooth core>`, primarily through the use of Sawtooth's provided SDKs and :term:`REST API`.
-Topics include development of :term:`transaction families<Transaction family>` and associated client programs.
+This guide describes how to develop applications which run on top of the Hyperledger Sawtooth :term:`core platform<Sawtooth core>`, primarily through the use of Sawtooth's provided SDKs and :term:`REST API`.

+Topics include developing a :term:`transaction family<Transaction family>` and an associated client program.
 Transaction families codify business rules used to modify state, while client programs typically submit transactions and view state.

-SDKs are provided in several languages: C++, Go, Java, Javascript, and Python.
+Sawtooth provides SDKs in several languages, including Python, Javascript, Go, C++, Java, and Rust.
+This guide has tutorials for using the Go, Javascript, and Python SDKs.

 .. toctree::
    :maxdepth: 2

+   app_developers_guide/overview
    app_developers_guide/sdk_table
    app_developers_guide/installing_sawtooth
    app_developers_guide/example_transaction_processors